 - Download Resources

 The EAP Office provides short-term interventions and resource referral assistance to state employees and their families seeking help with challenges related to mental health and/or substance use, emotional, gambling, marital, family relations, financial, work-related issues, stress, grief/loss or other personal problems.
-If you are unable to drive to the Oklahoma City area; EAP offers by phone and telemedicine appointments.
+EAP offers phone and telemedicine appointments.
 EAP can also find resources in your area which include treatment centers, therapists, food banks, etc..

 In addition, the EAP Office seeks to empower state employees and their families to make healthy lifestyle changes by providing information and opportunities to learn, grow, enrich their lives and overcome barriers to success.
 We work with state agencies to create a positive and flexible environment for employees and leaders to ensure overall well-being.
-As such, education and training on an individual and organizational basis are offered on topics including mental health in the workplace, suicide prevention, and mental health-promoting programs such as Mental Health First Aid®, as well as Wellness Coaching (e.g. tobacco cessation, weight management, worksite wellness, etc.).
+As such, education and training on an individual and organizational basis are offered on topics including mental health in the workplace.

 Lastly, the EAP Office provides varying levels of Critical Incident Debriefing and Post-Vention efforts as a way to respond to and support agencies that experience traumatic events.